Mohammed Shia' al-Sudani: Foreign visits

+2025 election

+Al-Sudani's alliance finished first in the 2025 parliamentary elections.

 Leadership

-Al-Sudani is currently the leader of two political movements, the Furatayn Movement, which he founded on 19 January 2019, and the Reconstruction and Development Coalition, an electoral alliance which he established on 20 May 2025 to contest the 2025 parliamentary elections.
+Al-Sudani is currently the leader of two political movements; the Furatayn Movement, which he founded on 19 January 2019, and the Reconstruction and Development Coalition, an electoral alliance which he established on 20 May 2025 to contest the 2025 parliamentary elections.

 His "Iraq First" agenda has been compared to that of the U.S. President Donald Trump.
 Newsweek drew parallels between Trump's MAGA slogan and al-Sudani's leadership, describing the latter as a man who wants to "Make Iraq Great Again".
-During his tenure, al-Sudani has repeatedly emphasised the importance of strong Iraq–United States relations.
+During his tenure, al-Sudani has repeatedly emphasized the importance of strong Iraq–United States relations.

 Personal life

 Al-Sudani is married and has four sons.
 His firstborn, Mustafa (born 2001), has a son named Mohammed.